vispy/vispy/README.md

 ### Description

-Vispy is a collaborative project that has two main goals:
-1) To make it easier to use OpenGL (also in the browser) and allow more sharing of code between visualization projects.
-2) To create fast, interactive and beautiful (i.e. high quality) visualizations, using a high level interface (also for big data).

-### Current status

-Vispy can now be used to interface with OpenGL in a very Pythonic manner, using the ``vispy.gloo`` subpackage.
-As such, Vispy is not yet suitable for the general scientist; you need knowledge of OpenGL to use it.
+Vispy is an **OpenGL-based interactive visualization library in Python**.
+Its goal is to make it easy to create beautiful and fast dynamic visualizations.
+In particular, it will eventually ship with a **scientific plotting** library that will scale to tens of millions of points thanks to the graphics card's hardware acceleration.

+**Vispy is currently an alpha-quality software**.
+Vispy will eventually offer graphical APIs at multiple levels, including a matplotlib-like scientific plotting library.
+Currently, only the lowest-level API is implemented: it brings an easy-to-use Pythonic object-oriented interface to OpenGL.
+This layer requires you to have basic knowledge of modern OpenGL (notably the OpenGL shading language, GLSL).
+For this reason, **Vispy is not yet suitable for the general scientist, but it will be in the future** (in several months at the very least).

-We are currently working on the higher level layers, which in the future will make it possible to make awesome visualization with just a few lines of code.
+We are currently working on higher level layers.
+They will hide most OpenGL concepts and let you create beautiful visualizations in a few lines of code.
 Stay tuned!

 ### Installation